ioverho/ioverho.github.io/content/blog/Sampling Maximally Diverse Subsets/index.md

 We can easily implement something like this is Python.
 Assuming we have access to the pairwise distance matrix, and have an initial guess for `min_dist`, the code should look something like this[^jaxtyping],

-[^jaxtyping]: `jtyping`, the import I use to annotate arrays is the amazing [`jaxtyping`](https://docs.kidger.site/jaxtyping/).
+[^jaxtyping]: `jtyping`, the import I use to annotate arrays is shorthand for the amazing [jaxtyping](https://docs.kidger.site/jaxtyping/) library.
 The general syntax is `dtype[type, "dimensions"]`.
 I find it massively increases the readability of numpy/pytorch/jax code.
 Consider checking it out

 ```python
 def wsp_space_filling_design(